 Since YAGS took so long, I’ve also worked on and released three other collaborative VNs in the meantime (Whale’s Waldo for Nanoreno 2018, Xenopathy for YaoiJam 2018, and Earth Boys are Easy for BaraJam 2018).
 I’m currently working on the YAGS sequel (ZAGS) as well as planning out another collaboration for Nanoreno 2019.

 Kaiju: A game that takes 8 hours for a single playthrough is an epic commitment, not to mention all the other paths available for re-playing.

 What inspired you to create such an incredibly huge project as your first game?

 Bob: It wasn’t intended to be as large as it ended up being, and that was more a result of me having no real plan when I started writing.
 I knew I wanted to have enough time to develop your friendship with a potential boyfriend, as well as actually have time for a relationship to grow, which suggested a longer game, but I had no real story in mind before I started.

 The final length was therefore not planned, as much just where it ended up when I felt like I’d told all the stories I needed to tell.
 I didn’t really stop writing until I’d run out of ideas, which coincided nicely with the end of a single semester of college.

 In retrospect, I should have started with a much smaller and well-scoped project.
 But at least it was a good learning experience.

-Jamie: All in all you put in a lot of time and heart and made a beautiful game.
+Kaiju: All in all you put in a lot of time and heart and made a beautiful game.
 That’s the important thing.
 I hope you’re proud of what you’ve achieved.